 10 accountancy facts for International Accounting Day

-Today (10 November) is International Accounting Day and to mark this special event, we’ve put together some interesting facts about accountancy that may surprise you.
+This Saturday (10 November) is International Accounting Day.
+To mark this special event, we’ve put together some interesting facts about accountancy that may surprise you.

 1. The father of accounting was Luca Pacioli